What is Day Habilitation?

 How to get started with Day Habilitation Services

-We know navigating systems like Medicaid and the Social Security Administration can feel overwhelming, but you’re not alone.
-Our team is here to guide you and connect you with the right people to help you through each step.
+Navigating systems like Medicaid and Social Security can feel overwhelming, but you're not alone.
+Our team is here to guide you through each step and connect you with the right people.
+We're happy to assist with questions, paperwork, and anything else you need.

 Frequently Asked Questions (FAQs)